rishabh-kumarr/keepnotesapp/README.md

 # KEEP NOTES APP

+After Cloning/Downloading, run 'npm install' in the base directory to get all the packages used in the app.

 This is a react app that helps to manage our personal notes at a place.

 In this app, you can add you personal notes by deleting the default ones by clicking on them and then adding yours by making one